warren-bank/fork-Xanado/README.md

 - `British_English` - a custom 68k word British English dictionary, designed for casual players, to reflect the average vocabulary of a university-educated Briton.
 Note that many American spellings are also included, to reflect the flexible nature of our shared language.
 - `ODS8_French` - 411k word French SCRABBLE® competition dictionary.
 - `Oxford_5000` - 29K words derived from the [Oxford Learner's Dictionary](https://www.oxfordlearnersdictionaries.com/wordlists/oxford3000-5000)
+- `DISC_Catalan` - 580k words.
+Other dictionaries may be added over time.

 ## Whitelists
 Regenerating a docitionary can be time consuming, so dictionaries can be